Healthiest Foods On Your Meals

 Vitamin Breakdown per 100g – Raw:

-- Vitamin B6 – 16% of what you need daily for proper metabolism.
+- Vitamin B6 – 10% of what you need to keep your metabolism strong.

 Vitamin Breakdown per Cup:

 - Folate – 27% of what you need to help prevent cancer and heart disease.

 - Magnesium – 6% of your daily requirement to keep your energy levels up.

 - Vitamin C – 8% of your daily needs, use other foods on this list to get you there.

 Sweet potatoes made it to the big time when they were featured on Oprah has a superfood that was flying under the radar.
 What’s nice about them is that they easy to cook, with lots of wiggle room for error.
 They also fill you up, are brimming with vitamins, and contain fiber which is essential for the proper functioning of your digestive system.
 They are a nice addition to any meal, and can provide instant balance since they fall somewhere between a starch and a vegetable.

 There are a wide range of benefits for sweet potatoes, but some of the highlights are that they can help to prevent a heart attack, keep your skin looking young, help you to feel relaxed, keep your immune system working well, gives you more energy, and contains antioxidants that can help reduce the amount of breakdown in your body due to free radicals.
 This is why they consistently make lists of superfoods and healthiest vegetables.